 In order for a woman to enroll in the Children First Program, she must meet the following criteria:

-- Be at or before the 28th week of gestation when the initial Children First visit occurs.
+- Be before the 29th week of gestation when the initial Children First visit occurs.

 - The Children First Demographic Intake MIS Form is to be completed during the first visit.
 The completion of this form verifies that the client is eligible for services

 - Every effort should be made to enroll women as early as possible during the pregnancy and visits should be consistently made during the perinatal period.